vmkxyz/vmk-xkb-layout/README.md

 A: I am going to write a markdown file describing the process of making your own keyboard layout or editing other ones, it will be in this repo when its done.

 # Other Stuff
-[czech coder layout](https://github.com/michalkahle/czech-coder-xkb) by [Michal Kahle](https://github.com/michalkahle) is a cool project and might be all you need, go check it out<br>
+The [czech coder layout](https://github.com/michalkahle/czech-coder-xkb) by [Michal Kahle](https://github.com/michalkahle) is a cool project and might be all you need, go check it out.<br>
-tested on Arch Linux, Hyprland<br>
+Tested on Arch Linux, Hyprland.<br>
-layout screenshots made in gnome tecla<br>
+Layout screenshots made in Gnome Tecla.<br>
-if your system can't find the layout, try putting this into `/usr/share/X11/xkb/rules/evdev.xml`:
+If your system can't find the layout, try putting this into `/usr/share/X11/xkb/rules/evdev.xml`:
 ````
     <layout>
       <configItem>